-Our only off-balance sheet contractual obligations and commercial commitments as of May 2, 2009 related to operating lease obligations, open purchase orders, and letters of credit.
+Our only off-balance sheet contractual obligations and commercial commitments as of August 1, 2009 related to operating lease obligations, open purchase orders, and letters of credit.
 We have excluded these items from our balance sheet in accordance with GAAP.
-We presently do not have any non-cancelable purchase commitments.
-At May 2, 2009, we had outstanding purchase orders to acquire merchandise from vendors for approximately \$74.3 million.
+We presently do not have any non-cancelable purchase commitments, except purchase orders for private label merchandise.
+At August 1, 2009, we had outstanding purchase orders to acquire merchandise from vendors for approximately \$60.3 million.
 These purchases are expected to be financed by cash flows from operations and borrowings under our secured revolving credit facility.
-We have an option to cancel these commitments with no notice prior to shipment.
-At May 2, 2009, we had \$1.8 million of letters of credit outstanding under our secured revolving credit facility.
-At May 2, 2009, we were committed to property owners for operating lease obligations in the amount of \$328.0 million.
-Most of our leases contain cancellation or kick-out clauses in our favor that relieve us from any future obligation under a lease if specified sales levels are not achieved by a specific
+We have an option to cancel these commitments with no notice prior to shipment except for our private label purchase orders.
+At August 1, 2009, we had \$2.6 million of letters of credit outstanding under our secured revolving credit facility.
+At August 1, 2009, we were committed to property owners for operation lease obligations in the approximate amount of \$320.0 million.
+Most of our leases contain cancellation or kick-out clauses in our favor that relieve us from any future obligation under a lease if specified sales levels are not achieved by a specific date.